 Catch, effort and stock status are monitored at a level that is sufficient for the current harvest strategy, meeting SG80 (details given above).
+Stock status indicators are updated each year.
 There are, however, considerable uncertainties - to some extent in the data but in particular in the stock assessment, notably via growth models (see 1.1.1).
-The Scientific Committee emphasise that the most recent stock assessment is more uncertain than previous iterations, although presumably (according to SPC) more correct - i.e. more accurate but less precise.
+The Scientific Committee emphasise that the most recent stock assessment is more uncertain than previous iterations, although presumably captures uncertainty more accurately.
 This uncertainty in the biological information available for stock assessment will have an impact in terms of the future development of the harvest strategy.
 On this basis, SG100 is not met.